October is Audiology Awareness Month - “Hearing is only one part of you.”

 Angie is a gem of a healthcare professional who spends extra time with patients getting to know their lifestyles and needs and providing tools and tips for a well-lived journey.
 She builds relationships graced with the rewards of helping clients hear better.
 Angie considers her career a privilege and a joy, not a job.
 Annually, Hear Now Audiology and Tinnitus Center hosts “Hear for the Holidays,” fitting a special someone with hearing aids.

 I am excited to share our conversation, enjoy.
-We want to hear from you! let us know your favorite quote, Angie gave so great ones.
+We want to hear from you! let us know your favorite quote, Angie gave so many great ones.

 Thank you for watching I hope you found value in our conversation.
 We'd love to hear from you.